bjornramberg/awesome-linux-productivity-apps/readme.md

 ### Calendars
 - [Thunderbird](https://www.thunderbird.net/) - A part from being a great mail client, Thunderbird is also a full featured calendar.
 - [Evolution](https://wiki.gnome.org/Apps/Evolution) - Evolution is both calendar and a mail client.
-Simplistic UI with great features under the hood.
+Simplistic UI with great features under the hood. :v:

 ### Notepads & Note-taking
 - [gedit](https://gedit-technology.github.io/apps/gedit/) - Easy to use and lightweight general purpose text editor.
 - [Obsidian](https://obsidian.md/) - An amazing and very flexible note-taking app.
 Features graphs, canvases, integrates with a lot of webservices and has 3:rd party plugin support.
-Free to use but offers premium services (such as sync and soem plug-ins)
+Free to use but offers premium services (such as sync and soem plug-ins). :v:

 ### Music
 - [Spotify](https://open.spotify.com/) - Music streamiung service that supports free (with ads) or premium (paid without ads) accounts.